 Vow CEO Tim Brown said debt management will be particularly important for consumers this year in a slowing property and financial market.

 “I think [debt management] will be important for a number of reasons this year.
 The property market is starting to slow, the equities market is in a nightmare, and I think for our clients it is about building cash.
 I think cash will become king as the market starts to slow and I think people who are in better position with a strong capital flow and strong equities positions – in other words, paying some debt down – will be in a stronger position to select an opportunity moving forward.”

 Finally, a number of non-major lenders announced major variable and fixed interest rate cuts on both owner-occupied and investment lending.

-led the charge, discounting its interest rates by up to 1.55% across selected standard variable and fixed rate home loans.
+, discounting its interest rates by up to 1.55% across selected standard variable and fixed rate home loans.